System Design Space

 Integration with Google

-Joining Google provides access to large-scale infrastructure and accelerates iteration loops across experiments.
+Joining Google provides access to large-scale infrastructure and speeds up the path from hypothesis to experiment.

 2015